-Prereq: Biology, Algebra I, Geometry, &/or concurrently in Geometry for seniors 1 credit
+Prereq: Biology, Algebra I, Geometry (coreq for seniors)

-Grades 11-12 1 credit This college preparatory course is designed for students who show average or above average ability in science and math.
+Grades 11-12 1 cre

+This college preparatory course is designed for students who show average or above average ability in science and math.
 The laboratory experiences are designed to reinforce the principles covered in the classroom; such as atomic structure, the periodic table, molecular geometry, writing and balancing of chemical equations, stoichiometry, gas laws, equilibrium, reaction rates, acids and bases, electrochemistry, and an introduction to organic chemistry including nomenclature.
 The use of scientific calculators is essential.
 This course has an SOL.

-(03101H) Honors Chemistry Prereq: Biology, Algebra I, Geometry, &/or concurrently in Geometry for seniors Grade 11 1 credit, see page 30 This college preparatory course is designed for high ability students and highly motivated students who wish to learn chemistry.
-The laboratory and project experiences are designed to reinforce the who wish to learn chemistry.
+(03101H) Honors Chemistry

+This college preparatory course is designed for high ability students and highly motivated students who wish to learn chemistry.
 The laboratory and project experiences are designed to reinforce the principles covered in the classroom; such as atomic structure, the periodic table, molecular geometry, writing and balancing of chemical equations, stoichiometry, gas laws, equilibrium, reaction rates, acids and bases, electrochemistry, and an introduction or organic chemistry including nomenclature.
 Scientific calculators are an integral to this course.
 This course has an SOL.